-Despite this, the UNSC has failed to adequately respond to the conflict.
+Despite this, the UNSC has failed to adequately respond.
 Since 2013, the UNSC has passed resolutions on humanitarian access, peace talks and chemical weapons in Syria.
-Several of these resolutions refer to the government's responsibility to protect populations, but none have been fully implemented.
-Meanwhile, Russia and China have jointly vetoed six UNSC draft resolutions and Russia has independently vetoed a further two resolutions, most recently on 12 April.
-That vetoed resolution would have condemned the Khan Shaykhun attack and obligated the Syrian government to comply with recommendations of the OPCW-JIM.
+Several of these refer to the government's responsibility to protect populations, but none have been fully implemented.
+Meanwhile, Russia and China have jointly vetoed six UNSC draft resolutions and Russia has independently vetoed a further two resolutions.
+On 12 April Russia vetoed a resolution that would have condemned the Khan Shaykhun attack and obligated the Syrian government to comply with the OPCW-JIM's recommendations.

 In keeping with various UNSC resolutions, Syrian government forces, armed opposition groups and all international parties to the conflict must facilitate unimpeded humanitarian access to all civilians trapped or displaced by fighting.
 The UNSC must take proximate steps to halt atrocities and end the civil war.
-Neutral humanitarian corridors should be urgently established for besieged civilian populations.
-The UNSC should demand UN access to monitor any voluntary evacuations and ensure the wellbeing of civilians.
-The UNSC previously demanded such access for UN monitors to eastern Aleppo via Resolution 2328.
+The UNSC should demand UN access to monitor any voluntary evacuations, as well as de-escalation zones and local ceasefires, in order to ensure the wellbeing of civilians.

 UN member states should fully cooperate with the IIIM and facilitate its work through the provision of voluntary funding.
 The IIIM should be incorporated into the UN's regular budget.